netcinematics/3D-PWA-TEMPL8/README.md

 ## App Shell (Template)

 PWAs have a DESIGN PATTERN called "App Shell" and it is really clever.
 It separates content from the app (shell), so that each cache can be updated separately.
-This allows for an  <i>episodic </i> "Content Stream" to be updated in an ongoing basis, while the App Shell can remain static.
+This allows for an  <i>episodic </i> "Content Stream" to be updated in an ongoing basis, while the App Shell remains static.